KoenHHH/Home-Assistant-SVG/thermo_celsius.md

   - Check if the Button Card custom component is properly installed
   - Verify that your temperature sensor entity exists and provides numerical values
-  - Make sure the temperature sensor has a state within the configured min/max range
+  - Make sure the temperature sensor has a state within the configured min/max range OR change the thresholds.
   - Check the Home Assistant logs for any JavaScript errors

 ## Advanced Usage